SmartThingsCommunity/webrtc-tutorial/README.md

 Individual steps in this tutorial can be found in `step_<n>` subdirectories.
 It is recommended that you start with the simple OAuth 2.0 application provided in step 1 and proceed from there.
+Code provided in steps 2 and later is for reference only.
+(When you finish following the instructions in a given step, your code should end up looking like the code in that step.)

 # Prerequisites